Kalaitzo/FlyMonitoring/README.md

 ```
 deno task start
 ```
-**_NOTE:_**  You can log in to the application by using a set of credentials you have inserted as a document (username, password) to the users collection as stated above
+**_NOTE:_**  You can log in to the application by using a set of credentials you have inserted as a document (e.g. {username:"test", password:"1234"} ) to the users collection as stated above